chriscarrollsmith/pyzotero-cli/README.md

 `pyzotero-cli` is a powerful command-line interface (CLI) for interacting with your Zotero library.
 It acts as a wrapper around the excellent [pyzotero](https://github.com/zotero/pyzotero) library, exposing its rich functionality directly to your terminal.

 This tool is designed for users who prefer a command-line workflow, for scripting Zotero interactions, or for integration with other tools and AI agents that can leverage shell commands.
+Example "Rules for AI" to instruct your AI agent (e.g., in Cline or Cursor) how to use this tool are available in the [rules_for_ai](/rules_for_ai) directory.

 ## Features